HoangDavid/MarketPulse/README.md

      - Quantized Model: ~2 minutes for a year’s data (5x faster).
    - **Trade-offs**: While the optimized model is faster, there’s a slight decrease in sentiment analysis accuracy.

-This optimized pipeline ensures rapid and efficient sentiment analysis, making the system scalable for long-term data processing.
+This optimized pipeline ensures rapid and efficient sentiment analysis, making the system scalable (For reference, I ran this model on a M2 chip with 8GB RAM Macbook)

 ---
 ### Fear & Greed Score and Market Sentiment Indicators